-The site would generally have the capacity to support the access provisions of PBP Section 4.1.3.
+The site would generally have the capacity to support the access provisions of PBP Section 4.1.3. and an additional emergency access / egress road has now been proposed to allow for emergency egress across the creek line.

 Water and Services